rhevorn/shape/docs/ARCHITECTURE.md

 error returned by a reusable child schema.

 Primitive schemas generally emit one issue.
-Slices, maps, and objects collect issues from all independently parseable children in deterministic input/schema order.
+Slices, maps, and objects collect issues from independently parseable children in deterministic input/schema order, up to `DefaultMaxIssues`.
+When more failures exist, the last retained issue has code `too_many_issues` and sibling traversal stops.
 An object does not run its object-level refinement if any field failed, because the partially populated value is not a valid refinement input.

 An arbitrary error returned by a value or object refinement becomes a `custom` issue.
 An `Issue` or `ValidationError` returned by a refinement preserves its